nodeversity/react-blog/README.md

 ## Running this App
 * `npm start`: To start the development server
 * `npm run build`: To create a production-ready 'build' ready for deployment.
 This will be in a new `build` directory adjacent to the dev workspace.

+### Caveat:
+* This app is a (very basic) proof-of-concept and work-in-progress.
+So, please, study it to gain some insight, but don't 'copy-and-paste' into production code!
+Por Favor! :)

 ## Contact Me
 If you are reading this, you can contact me with offers, comments or suggestions.
 I am available on these platforms: